Toxicity (Ama) Foods & Herbs List: An Ayurveda Perspective

 AYURVEDIC PERSPECTIVE ON TOXIC

 How to Cleanse Toxicity and Ama with AyurvedaIs your blood toxic?
-Toxins come from many sources: your body, food, bacteria, and the environment.
+Toxins come from many sources: your body, food, bacteria, and the environment (see a list).
 Cells in your body constantly produce waste that must be filtered and drained from your body.
 When your lymphatic system is congested or your circulation poor, the natural process of eliminating toxins may be compromised.
 Similarly, if you are constipated, have trouble sweating, are dehydrated, or your kidneys don't produce enough urine, toxins may accumulate.

 Certain foods may contain toxins in them, just like the air we breath.
 More often the biggest source of toxins from food is indigestion.
 Undigested food lingers and rots in your intestines due to fermentation by bacteria and gut flora such as cloistridia.
 These bacteria produce waste products such as phenols, indols, and ammonia, from digestion of proteins specifically.
 The 20th century Russian scientist and Nobel laureate Elie Metchnikoff proposed this process of "intestinal auto-intoxication", was responsible for the aging process.
 The volume of toxins created from indigestion puts it at the center of an unwell body and mind.